simwrapper/simwrapper/README.md

 - `/src`: all TypeScript and Vue files go here
 - `/src/assets`: images, .csvs, etc that get packaged by webpack
 - `/src/components`: shared Vue components go here
+- `/src/layers`: shared deck.gl layer files go here
+- `/src/plugins`: Each plugin gets its own folder here.
+To create your own plugin, copy one of these, rename its folder and main .vue file, and register it in `pluginRegistry.ts`.
+Read the plugin developer guide for details.
+- `/src/util`: some typscript utility classes
+- `/src/views`: The Vue pages that render various site pages such as the home page.
+Vue pages are registered in `/src/router.ts`
-- `/src/HomeIndex.vue`: the front page.
+  - `HomeIndex.vue`: the front page.
 Add new thumbnails for pages or other content here.
-- `/src/runs`: Each page has its own folder under the `/src/runs` folder.
-  - Connect up your new pages by adding a new folder here, and also adding a new URL to `/src/router.ts`.
-Anyone who knows the URL can then see the page.
-When you are ready for the public to also find it, add a link to `/src/components/TopBar.vue` and to the homepage.
-  - Each run should use a `readme.md` file under `/src/assets` so that researchers can add notes without having to learn the build system.
-- `/scripts`: Python scripts go here, which are used for preprocessing EpiSim results
+  - `FolderBrowser.vue`: Project pages are rendered by this page
 - `/public`: large .zip files, project notes, etc go in public.
 These files are pushed as-is by webpack; i.e. they are not packaged in any way
+- `/scripts`: Python scripts go here.
+Most of these are used for postprocessing model results

 ## Thank you!